antoineco/aco-tomcat/README.md

 Whether to enable the Tomcat service.
 Boolean value.
 Defaults to `true`.

 #####`systemd_service_type`
 The value for the systemd service type if applicable.
+Defaults to 'simple' for install_from = package, 'forking' for install_from = archive.

 #####`service_start`
 Optional override command for starting the service.
 Default depends on the platform.